U.S. District Court for the Northern District of Ohio; U.S. Court of Appeals for the Sixth Circuit

 After briefing on Progressive’s Motion to Dismiss was complete, the Court granted Progressive’s Motion to Dismiss on May 21, 2024.
 Two days later Plaintiffs filed a Notice of Appeal.

-EPP expects that it will file an amicus curiae brief in the U.S. Court of Appeals for the Sixth Circuit, which covers Ohio and several other Midwest states, supporting Plaintiffs, now Appellants, following the filing of their Appeal Brief sometime in the summer of 2024.
+EPP expects that it will file an amicus curiae brief in the U.S. Court of Appeals for the Sixth Circuit, which covers Ohio and several other Midwest states, supporting Plaintiffs, now Appellants, following the filing of their Appeal Brief.
+Appellant’s brief is due August 19, 2024, and as a result EPP’s amicus curiae brief is due August 26, 2024.